LocaleChoiceViennaNaschmarkt / 5th

 Who should stay in Naschmarkt / 5th?

-Naschmarkt / 5th suits solo explorers best (ranked #1 of 6 Vienna neighbourhoods for them).
-It works less well for culture seekers (ranked #3).
+Naschmarkt / 5th suits solo explorers best (ranked #3 of 6 Vienna neighbourhoods for them).
+It works less well for family travellers (ranked #5).
 Not recommended for: Budget travellers on strict per-night limits; the neighbourhood's popularity and central location push accommodation and dining costs well above Vienna's average.

 Stay in Naschmarkt / 5th